 The recommendations from the consultant study were discussed at Flintshire Local Access Forum, Environment Overview & Scrutiny Committee and Cabinet in July 2023.
-The resolution at Cabinet was to gain further feedback from users and stakeholders when implementation designs were established.
+The resolution of Cabinet was to gain further feedback from users and stakeholders when implementation designs were proposed.

-A Plan and specification were drawn up for access points to the Wales Coast Path around the Saltney footbridge area and sent out for feedback during October.
+A plan and specification were drawn up for access points to the Wales Coast Path around the Saltney footbridge area and sent out for feedback during October.
 A summary of responses is detailed.
-Environment Overview & Scrutiny Committee considered the feedback 19th December.